Preview

 The scientific journal Proceedings of the National Academy of Sciences of Belarus, Chemical Series (Vescì Nacyânalʹnaj akadèmìì navuk Belarusì.
 Seryâ hìmìčnyh navuk) is registered on May 18, 2009 by the Ministry of Information of the Republic of Belarus in the State Registry of Mass Media, reg.
 No. 390.
 Periodicity is 4 issues per annum.
 The area of distribution is The Republic of Belarus and foreign countries (by subscription and by retail).

-In the column "Scientists of Belarus", the Journal celebrates anniversaries of the famous scientists and acquaints readers with their biography and works.
 The Journal publishes articles in Russian, Belarusian, and English languages.
 The Journal targets at researchers, faculty staff, Ph.D. and Master’s students.
 One can find contents of the Journal’s issues, as well as abstracts of published articles, at the websites of the publisher (belnauka.by) and of the NAS of Belarus (http://nasb.gov.by/eng).
+The Journal is included in the List of Journals for Publication of the Results of Dissertation Research in the Republic of Belarus, of the international Scopus Database and in the Database of Russian Scientific Citation Index (RSCI).

 The Journal is included in the Subscription Catalogue of the Republic of Belarus: the subscription indices are 74847 (for individuals) and 748472 (for institutions).